-Q. How would you form a rebuttal of the Seventh Day Adventist notion that the body and soul are inseparable and no one has gone to heaven with exception to Enoch, Elijah, and Moses?
+Q. How would you form a rebuttal of the teaching that the body and soul are inseparable and no one has gone to heaven with exception to Enoch, Elijah, and Moses?

 Both verses make it clear.
 Being in the body is being away from the Lord.
 For believers, being away from the body is being with the Lord.

 Soul Sleep is a concept developed before people understood the nature of time to explain what a dead person does while waiting for the Resurrection.
 We now know that time only exists for physical entities.
 Spiritual entities are not constrained by time.
 For the Spirit of a dead person there is no waiting because they’re freed from the time domain.
 They go immediately to be with the Lord, and then at the Resurrection receive bodies again so they can experience the full benefits of eternity.